Interested in submitting to this journal?

 A PDF proof of the accepted manuscript is sent to the corresponding author and their publication approval is requested within 2 days of their receipt of the proof.

-Pre-submission inquires and rapid evaluation requests can be sent to the AJTES.
+Pre-submission inquiries and rapid evaluation requests can be sent to the AJTES.

 Pre-submission inquiries are usually sent by the authors to determine if a possible submission of their current work to AJTES would receive a high enough priority for publication.